induhiu/Covid-Tracking-in-Kenya-Apr-2020-Basemap-Visualization/README.md

 ## Sample results

-Below is a sample visualization:
+Below is a sample visualization.
+This is drawn from the "Preparedness Check" visualizations and includes a list of counties that fall below recommended amenity level:
 ![](https://github.com/induhiu/Covid-Tracking-in-Kenya-Apr-2020-Basemap-Visualization/blob/master/Covid-19%20Preparedness%20Check%20in%20Kenya%20Visualized/ICU%20Beds%20Benchmark%20Remaining%20against%20Population%20density.png)